JoeOwnage67/RPGPatchMod/README.md

  	-Occasional natural body part
  	-more

--Library trader caravan now sells all **Medieval Overhaul** books, but will not always have them all available.
+-Library trader caravan now sells all **Medieval Overhaul** books, but will not always have them all available. (except for intermediate cooking, I couldn't add that one for some reason)

 -Added no-facial-animations gene to certain xenotypes where they look better without it.
 I will add more as I notice them in my game.